-The purpose of this blog is to identify some proactive ways to help parents and guardians prepare for public outings.
-We want to help your child be as successful as possible in the community.
+This blog aims to identify strategies for successful outings in the community.
 Some of the benefits of doing community outings with your child are:

 ● A generalization of skills they’re learning in their services.
-If they’re learning to do something in ABA therapy, we want to make sure that they can do it in any setting- in the community, at the park, at the store, or wherever that skill may be applicable.
+If they’re learning to do something in ABA therapy, we want to ensure they can do it in any setting- in the community, at the park, at the store, or wherever that skill may be applicable.

 ● It can be an opportunity to learn new things.